Kumul Rebellion: Christians and Hindus

 The forced removal of the Swedes was accompanied by the slaughter of Hindus in Khotan by the Turkic Muslim rebels.
 The emirs of Khotan killed the Hindus amid the expulsion of the Swedes and declaration of Sharia.
 Hostility towards Hindus predated the establishment of the TIRET.
 Han, Hindu, Armenian, Jewish, and Russian men married Uyghur women who could not find husbands.
 Uyghur merchants would harass Hindu money lenders by shouting at them when they ate beef or by hanging cow skins on their quarters.
-Uyghur men also rioted and attacked Hindus for marrying Uyghur women in 1907 in Poskam and Yarkand, such as Ditta Ram, who called for the beheading and stoning of Hindus during the anti-Hindu violence.
 Hindu money lenders engaging in a religious procession were also attacked by Uyghur.
 In 1896 two Uyghurs attacked a Hindu merchant and the British consul in Kashgar George Macartney demanded the Uyghurs be punished by flogging.

 Antagonism against the Hindus ran high among the Uyghur rebels in Southern Xinjiang.
 Uyghurs plundered the possessions in Karghalik of Rai Sahib Dip Chand, who was the aksakal of Britain, and his fellow Hindus on 24 March 1933, and in Keryia they slaughtered Hindus.
 These Hindu diaspora communities originated from Sindh's Shikarpur district.
 The slaughter of the Hindus became known as the "Karghalik Outrage", in which Uyghurs killed nine of them.
 The killing of two Hindus at the hands of Uyghurs took place in the Shamba Bazaar.
 The Uyghurs plundered the valuables of slaughtered Hindus in Posgam on 25 March as on the previous day in Karghalik.
 Killings of Hindus also took place in Khotan at the hands of the Bughra emirs.